Miguel Negrete: Mexican–American War and Ayutla Revolution

 He was the son of Cayetano Negrete and Aparicia Novoa.
 Miguel Negrete fought against the Americans during the Mexican–American War.
-In 1855 he took up arms in Zamora, Michoacán, during the Ayutla Revolution in support of the liberal forces with the aim of overthrowing the dictatorship of Antonio López de Santa Anna and was promoted to colonel after these conflicts.
+In 1855 he took up arms in Zamora, Michoacán during the Ayutla Revolution in support of the liberal forces with the aim of overthrowing the dictatorship of Antonio López de Santa Anna and was promoted to colonel after these conflicts.

 Reform War

 After the pronouncement of Félix Zuloaga's Plan de Tacubaya against the government of Ignacio Comonfort and the Federal Constitution of 1857, Negrete decided to join Zuloaga's faction, militating in these forces and embracing the ideals of the conservatives during the Reform War.

 At the end of December 1857, the period of pronouncements against the conservative troops begins.
-With this, Miguel Negrete, after arriving in Santa Ana Chiautempan, Tlaxcala, showed himself in favor of the Constitution, putting it back into force in the state of Tlaxcala, taking the state capital and, immediately afterwards, attackingPuebla City.
+With this, Miguel Negrete, after arriving in Santa Ana Chiautempan, Tlaxcala, showed himself in favor of the Constitution, putting it back into force in the state of Tlaxcala, taking the state capital and, immediately afterwards, attacking Puebla City.

 In April 1858 he switched sides again, this time with the Conservatives, and was therefore promoted to the rank of General at the behest of the Conservative General Miguel Miramón.

 He participated together with Leonardo Márquez and José Joaquín Ayesterán on December 22, 1860, in the Battle of Calpulalpan.
 He was defeated by liberal troops commanded by Jesús González Ortega in the plains of Calpulalpan, State of Mexico.
 He retired to private life thanks to an amnesty offered by the Juárez government.